ImpowerGames/impower/concept-generator/README.md

 [Word2Vec](https://en.wikipedia.org/wiki/Word2vec) is a technique for natural language processing published by Google.
 The word2vec algorithm uses a neural network model to learn word associations from a large corpus of text.

-We utilized this pre-trained word2vec model to help populate and train our original related term lists: https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.vec
+We utilized this pre-trained word2vec model to help populate and curate our original related term lists: https://dl.fbaipublicfiles.com/fasttext/vectors-wiki/wiki.en.vec

 But any word2vec model with a reasonably large vocabulary should suffice for this purpose.